shermondevelopment/mambooa-app/Readme.md

 ```yml
  git submodule update
 ```

+## Instructions on how to run with Docker

 <p>
   You need to have installed the following tools: Git, Docker, Docker Compose.
 It will be necessary for port 3001 to be available for the application and mongodb will use port 27017.